 Vitamin A Supplementation | Prevents vitamin A deficiency | Starting at 9 months, then every 6 months up to 5 years |

 Vaccinations in general are safe.
-However, some infants may experience mild side effects which are usually mild and self-limiting.
+However, some infants may experience mild side effects which are usually self-limiting.
 If symptoms persist consult your doctor.

 Vaccine shots